Sunday is last day for early voting in Palm Beach County

-PALM BEACH COUNTY, Fla. — Time is almost up to make sure your ballot is cast ahead of the primaries set for Tuesday.
+WEST PALM BEACH, Fla. — Time is almost up to make sure your ballot is cast ahead of the primaries set for Tuesday.

-In our viewing area, only Palm Beach County is still offering early voting and that ends Sunday tonight.
+In our viewing area, only Palm Beach County is still offering early voting and that ends Sunday night.

 "I came in and voted in less than 5 minutes," said voter Karina Ramirez.